Fastest Master’s in Library Science Degrees Online (2026)

 College Park, MD · $16,000/yr (net price)

-• Average completion time of approximately 2.2 years
+• Average completion time of roughly 2.2 years

-• Electives in archives, diversity, and youth services
+• Electives in archives, diversity, youth services, and more

 • 3.0 GPA and bachelor's degree required for admission

-• Focus on digital preservation and cultural heritage
+• Focus on digital asset management and information architecture

 University of Wisconsin-Madison